Snow-Gremlin/PetiteParser/PetiteParser/PetiteParser/Documentation/Tips.md

 rule (`<Start>`) to step from the current state (`state 2`) into the specified state (`state 5`).
 When a goto is taken, nothing is consumed.

+(If you need to get the parser's internal states without getting this error you can use `Parser.GetDebugStateString`.)

 The error message says it trasnitions on a term, like `<Part>`, because it will cause a goto transition to be taken through the given states.
 If the states are `[X, Y, Z]` then state `X` has a goto to `Y` for the specified